 - WebAIM provides a number of good tutorials for how to make accessible PDF documents, and also how to author your Microsoft Word document correctly to facilitate making accessible PDFs.

-- Adobe also provides training documents for creating accessible PDFs, including how to properly create your source document in Microsoft Word.
+- Adobe also provides training resources for creating accessible PDFs, including how to properly create your source document in Microsoft Word.

 - Accessibility Cheat Sheet on creating accessible PDF documents.